Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Conclusions and future work

 Our nonlinear SSFG $\mathcal{L}_p$ stability theorem predicts a permissible forcing amplitude below which finite-gain input-output amplification can be sustained, which is an inherently nonlinear property.
-In contrast, linear systems are associated with an input-output gain independent of input forcing amplitude, ignoring the amplitude-sensitive nature of the transition to turbulence phenomena.
+In contrast, linear systems are associated with an input-output gain independent of input forcing amplitude due to linear superposition, ignoring the amplitude-sensitive nature of the transition to turbulence phenomena.
 We then compare the permissible forcing amplitude predicted by the nonlinear SSFG $\mathcal{L}_p$ theorem with the permissible forcing amplitude $f_{\Pi}$ obtained by extensive numerical simulations and bisection search.
 Below this permissible forcing amplitude $(\|\boldsymbol{f}(t)\|\leq f_{\Pi})$, the output norm will be bounded by a preset value $\delta$ such that $\|\boldsymbol{y}_\tau(t)\|_{\mathcal{L}_\infty}\leq \delta$.
-We show that the permissible forcing amplitude determined by LMI or SOS is consistent with simulation results but decreases faster over the Reynolds number than the permissible forcing amplitude obtained from extensive simulations and bisection search.
+We show that the permissible forcing amplitude determined by LMI or SOS is consistent with simulation results, but decreases faster over the Reynolds number than the permissible forcing amplitude obtained from extensive simulations and bisection search.

-Therefore, these results demonstrate the applicability of small-signal finite-gain $\mathcal{L}_p$ stability theorem for rigorous nonlinear input-output analysis of transitional shear flows that are sensitive to both initial disturbance and external disturbance (input forcing).
+Therefore, these results demonstrate the applicability of the small-signal finite-gain $\mathcal{L}_p$ stability theorem for rigorous nonlinear input-output analysis of transitional shear flows that are sensitive to both initial disturbance and external disturbance (input forcing).
 This work also offers insights into determining a permissible forcing amplitude to constrain external disturbance for transition delay and suppression.
-Future work can extend the SSFG $\mathcal{L}_p$ stability theorem to the Navier--Stokes equation or time-dependent (non-autonomous) system where Theorem \ref{thm:small_signal_stability} still applies.
-Another future direction is to explore more general (non-quadratic) Lyapunov functions through advanced SOS formulations or non-convex optimization methods, which could potentially reduce conservatism and provide tighter bounds on permissible forcing amplitude and nonlinear input-output gain.
+One future direction is to explore more general (non-quadratic) Lyapunov functions (see e.g., \citep{GOULART2012692,chernyshenko2014polynomial,huang2015sum,fuentes2022global}) through advanced SOS formulations or non-convex optimization methods, which could potentially reduce conservatism and provide tighter bounds on permissible forcing amplitude and nonlinear input-output gain.
+The conservatism of the LMI also arises from the fact that we use quadratic constraints (equations \eqref{eq:local_upper_bound_upsilon_m}-\eqref{eq:orthogonal_complement}) to characterize nonlinearity.
+This conservatism can be reduced by employing more general equalities or inequalities that the nonlinearity satisfies; see e.g., Ref. \citep{kalur2022estimating} for region of attraction estimation.